 Every year for the past 10 years, in every location where it does business, the Group has organised solidarity events.
 Although the formats differ according to the year and the country, the guiding idea remains the same: highlighting employees' commitment and the initiatives of the partnering associations of the Foundation or the Group.

-In 2021, employees mobilised on behalf of youth through the Move For Youth Challenge: an international connected sports-themed challenge benefiting local and international associations working at the grassroots level to promote education and the vocational integration of young people.
+Since 2021, employees have mobilised on behalf of youth through the Move For Youth Challenge: a company-wide athletic and civic challenge benefiting local and international associations working at the grassroots level to promote education and vocational integration of young people.
+In all, in 2022, over 17,000 employees

-In all, nearly 10,000 employees in over 50 countries ran one million kilometres, which were converted into donations to provide concrete support to more than 34 associations.
+In all, in 2022, over 17,000 employees in over 50 countries ran two million kilometres, which were converted into donations to provide concrete support to more than 50 associations.